-A college education is one of the most important and valuable investments you’ll make during your lifetime.
+A university education is one of the most important and valuable investments you’ll make during your lifetime.
 Choosing a private institution involves a significant financial commitment, and our financial aid staff is dedicated to helping make Canisius an affordable option.
 We offer competitive aid packages that include scholarships, grants and other awards to help reduce the cost of attendance and minimize debt.
 The college also administers state and federal programs to further reduce tuition costs for students who qualify.
-We encourage all students to file the Free Application for Federal Student Aid (FAFSA) by the recommended deadline of February 15 to determine their eligibility for all forms of aid.
+We encourage all students to file the Free Application for Federal Student Aid (FAFSA) as soon as possible to maximize their eligibility for all forms of aid.

 Types of Aid